-Trenton Middle School engaged about energy!Back To News
+Trenton Middle School engaged about energy!Back to stories

 Engagement Officer Pam visited Grade 5, 6, 7 and 8 students at Trenton Middle School.
 Mr. (Shaun) MacDonald organized for the engagements to be in the gymnasium, Grades 5 and 6 together for the first hour-long engagement, and Grade 7 and 8 students together for the second.
 All students went away with a better understanding of the concept of energy efficiency and how to have better energy-saving habits!